-Kelsey Moore is a third-year Ph.D. student in History at Johns Hopkins University, a 2022-2024 Pre-Doctoral Fellow at the Carter G. Woodson Institute at the University of Virginia, and an inaugural 2022-2023 Crossroads Research Fellow based at Princeton University.
-Her current research explores the epistemic, spiritual, and ecological violence black South Carolinians experienced during the construction of the 1930s Santee-Cooper Hydroelectric and Navigation Project.
+Kelsey Moore is a fifth-year Ph.D.
+Candidate in History at Johns Hopkins University, a 2022-2024 Pre-Doctoral Fellow at the Carter G. Woodson Institute at the University of Virginia, and an inaugural 2022-2023 Crossroads Research Fellow based at Princeton University.
+Using a Conjure analytic, her current research explores the epistemic, spiritual, and ecological violence black South Carolinians experienced during the construction of a public works project, the Santee-Cooper Hydroelectric and Navigation Project.

 Moore is also a practicing digital humanist, concerned with digital patrimony of black southern cultural bearers.
 She is a Diaspora Solidarities Lab Fellow funded by the Andrew W. Mellon Foundation, leading the Black Southern Digital Cultural Lab.
 She is also the creator of thefolk, a digital curatorial project dedicated to archiving black southerners, past and present.